 Guys Starting Hormonal Therapies

 Nowadays, many men are prescribed testosterone replacement therapy to help them boost their physical strength, their sexual performance/stamina and their exercise results.
 While hormone therapy is great at achieving these results, it can have significant negative effects on male fertility.
 In fact, exogenous testosterone – whether it’s a gel, a pellet or an injection – suppresses and sometimes even completely shuts down the testicles’ ability to make sperm.
-Therefore, before initiating these therapies, it is important that men discuss their future fertility (childbearing) plans with their prescriber and strongly consider freezing some sperm, before committing themselves to starting what is essentially male birth control in many cases; and what is sometimes difficult to reverse, if they take hormone replacement for a long period of time.
+Therefore, before initiating these therapies, it is important that men discuss their future fertility (childbearing) plans with their prescriber and strongly consider freezing some sperm, before committing themselves to start what is essentially male birth control in many cases; and what is sometimes difficult to reverse, if they take hormone replacement for a long period of time.

-Additionally, some over the counter performance supplements contain Dehydroepiandrosterone (DHEA) which is actually a metabolite of testosterone and like testosterone, can have similarly negative effects on male fertility, by suppressing or shutting down sperm production altogether.
+Additionally, some over-the-counter-performance supplements contain Dehydroepiandrosterone (DHEA) which is actually a metabolite of testosterone and like testosterone, can have similarly negative effects on male fertility, by suppressing or shutting down sperm production altogether.

 Another group of persons who should consider sperm cryopreservation are those who are thinking about transitioning into being a woman.
 Freezing your sperm would be a great preservation option for you.
 I understand that children are often the least of one’s priorities during the transition but, just in case you should decide to start building your family later, sperm freezing is one way to help make sure that your options for biological children will be open someday.
 Ideally, try to freeze your sperm before you start taking any hormonal medication.